GoogleCloudPlatform/gcsfuse/docs/benchmarks.md

     numjobs=112
  ```

-**Note:** Benchmarking is done writing out new files.
-Performance will be
+**Note:** Benchmarking is done by writing out new files to GCS.
+Performance
-different for writes to existing files,
+numbers will be different for edits/appends to existing files.
-as this first requires a full file download first.

 ### Results